BegumDev/zafiya2/README.md

 ## Technologies Used
 ***
 * ### Languages Used
+    * HTML5
+    * CSS3
+    * jQuery
+    * PYTHON 3
+    *
+    *
+    *
+    *

+* ### Frameworks, Libraries & Programs Used
+    * Bootstrap4
+    * Django
+    *
-    * Frontend;
+    *
-        - HTML, CSS, jQuery.
-    * Backend;
+    *
-        - Python
 * ### Development Tools.
-    * Github.
+    * Github:
         - Used to store the projects after being pushed using Git.
-    * Gitpod.
+    * Gitpod:
         - Hosts the coding workspace.
-    * Heroku.
+    * Heroku:
         - Cloud platform for deploying the app.

-* ### Frameworks, Libraries & Programs Used
+    * AWS:
+        - Used to store media files.
+    * PostgreSQL:
+        - Used to store backend relational data.
+    * Google Fonts:
+        - Used for fonts throughout the website.
-    * Example.
+    * Font Awesome:
-        - Example
+        - Used to create icons for enhanced asthetics.

 * ### Database structure.
     * PostgreSQL.